 History of the Winthrop University Academic Success Center

-Since its establishment, the ASC has helped over 1300 students and employed over 100 tutors.
+Since its establishment, the ASC has helped over 3000 students and employed over 100 tutors each semester.
 Data shows that clients who utilized the ASC eight or more times exhibited a much higher rate of success than students who did not utilize the services.
-Since its inception, the ASC and its staff have received many accolades: Michelle Wolf, Director, received the Karen Quinn Scholarship to attend the NCLCA Leadership Institute; Alexandria Mahon, Assistant Director, received eMaster Tutor Trainer certification; and in May 2012, the ASC received CRLA International Tutor Training Program certification.
+Since its inception, the ASC and its staff have received many accolades: Michelle Wolf, Director, received the Karen Quinn Scholarship to attend the NCLCA Leadership Institute and in May 2012, the ASC received CRLA International Tutor Training Program certification.
 The office is continuing to grow to better serve the Winthrop community, and help more students along the path of success to achieve their goal of a four year degree.